Corridor Monitoring Program

 Section 14.
 B Pond Road to East Branch of the Pleasant River.
-This roughly 4.6-mile section begins near Crawford Pond, passes over Little Boardman Mt., and skirts Mt.
+This 7.6-mile section begins near Crawford Pond, passes over Little Boardman Mt., and skirts Mt.
 View Pond.
 The terrain varies from gentle to challenging with plenty of good views.
 The boundary was surveyed in 1995.
 Access is very good over the Jo-Mary road system from Route 11.

 Section 18.
 White Brook Trail to Gulf Hagas Mountain.
-This roughly four-mile section was surveyed in 1994, but the lines are still in fairly good shape.
+This four-mile section was surveyed in 1994, but the lines are still in fairly good shape.
 You can drive to within a 20-minute walk of the north side, east end of the section.
 The boundary was surveyed in 1994.